 Open Spirit Center, 39 Edwards Street, Saxonville.
 Classes on yoga, qi gong, veterans grups, cancer support and more.
 Regular classes and programs are generally not added to our calendar, although special events often are.

 Danforth Museum Art School, third floor of the Jonathan Maynard Building, 14 Vernon Street, Framingham Center.
 Classes for children and adults.
+Now part of Framingham State University,

 Community Kiln Art Center, 46 Park St. Pottery classes for adults, children, and families targeting skill levels from beginner to long-time enthusiasts.
 Semesters run between eight and ten weeks; there are also periodic one-day workshops.